tbs-ualberta/manipulator_pose_following/README.md

       Joint velocity limit threshold.
 If exceeded, the node's state changes to idle.

 #### `moveit_interface`:
-Interface node for planning and executing trajectories using MoveIt!, and for moving the manipulator's end-effector to desired poses and pre-definded configurations (e.g., home position) from which to begin teleoperation.
+Interface node for planning and executing trajectories using MoveIt!, and for moving the manipulator's end-effector to desired poses and pre-definded configurations (e.g., home position) from which to begin pose-following.

 - *Services*: